openstack-archive/tripleo-incubator/devtest.md

      OpenStack), and 768M isn't enough to do repeated deploys with.
    - if using KVM, specify that you will install the virtual machine via PXE.
      This will avoid KVM prompting for a disk image or installation media.
+   - If you see over-mtu packets getting dropped when iscsi data is copied over the control plane you may need to increase the MTU on your brbm interfaces.

 * [3] Setting Up Squid Proxy